 Strategic Representation for Divorce Litigation

-Hathaway Law Group, P.C.
+At Hathaway Law Group, P.C.
 L.L.O., our Omaha contested divorce attorneys have the knowledge and skill to effectively guide you through every stage of dissolving your marriage.
 We have nearly 20 years of experience and a proven track record of representing clients going through contentious divorces.

 To ensure the protection of your rights and interests during your contested divorce, call our legal team at (402) 503-3088 now.

 When Contested Divorce Is Necessary

 Although many couples would prefer to dissolve their marriage without needing to go to court to have a judge make decisions for them, sometimes this is the inevitable path they must take.

 You may require a contested divorce when: